Thanksgiving: November 24 & 25

 Christmas & New Year’s Day Holiday

-- The IGB building will be closed, which includes administrative offices, purchasing, shipping and receiving, and Array Cafe.
-Full services will resume on Wednesday, January 2.
+- The IGB building, which includes administrative offices, purchasing, shipping and receiving, and Array Café, will be closed.
+Full services will resume on Tuesday, January 3.

-- All exterior doors will be locked, and all card access doors require entry with a valid IGB prox card.
+- All exterior doors will continue to be locked, and card access doors only accessible with a valid IGB prox card.

 - Check your i-Card expiration date